helloSystem/docs/developer/filer-context-menus.md

 <td>`Schemes`</td>

 <td>The list of schemes the selection must satisfy in order the item be selected.
-Exemples of well-known schemes are:
+Examples of well-known schemes are:

 *   `file`
 *   `sftp`